 Frequently Asked Questions About Paraquat Exposure

-Paraquat, or paraquat dichloride, is a toxic herbicide that is dated back to the 1960s.
-For decades, it has been used for commercial purposes to prevent weed and grass takeover on crops by farmers throughout the world.
+The chemical herbicide paraquat, or paraquat dichloride, is a toxic herbicide.
+Common use dates back to the 1960s.
+Its use is to prevent weed and grass takeover of crops by farmers throughout the world.

-Just a small amount of paraquat can be fatal, but even if this is not the immediate result, the health impacts on the victim can be tremendous.
+The herbicide is toxic.
+A small amount of paraquat can be fatal.
+Even if this is not the immediate result, the health impacts on the victim can be tremendous.

 - Heart failure